First posted on 19 September 2012. Last updated on 14 January 2014.

 Deponia is a point-and-click adventure game from Daedalic Entertainment, the German developer whose previous games include The Whispered World, A New Beginning, and Edna & Harvey: The Breakout.
 Having already established a reputation for slick production values and fun characters, Daedalic Entertainment has reached new heights with Deponia, a sprawling steampunk adventure set in a lightly humorous universe inspired by the likes of Terry Gilliam and Douglas Adams.
 With a classic animation art style similar to the earlier games of the Broken Sword series, Deponia is a great adventure game sure to please any fans of the genre, particularly those who enjoy great artwork and music.

 The game is set in a junk world named Deponia, home to a cheerful but dirty population of scavengers and ne’er-do-wells like Rufus, the player's character.
 Deponia is the exact opposite of the off world of Elysium, whose citizens lead lives of wealth and privilege.
 Unfortunately for Deponia, the citizens of Eylsium are so far out of touch that they are unsure if the world of Deponia is even inhabited.
-They decided to send out a scouting party to check for signs of humans still living there, and if none is found, they plan to destroy it.
+They decide to send out a scouting party to check for signs of humans still living there, and if none is found, they plan to destroy it.
 Sadly, the leaders of the party sent out from Elysium are dishonest to the extreme and plan to wipe out the unsavory planet regardless of the Deponians who will be killed in the process.
 Happily for Deponia, a beautiful girl from there named Goal strongly objects to the plan and manages to escape down to the planet.
 However, her cybernetic enhanced memory is damaged, so it is up to the cocky and self-centered Rufus to save Deponia—or at least himself.

 The world of Deponia is visually interesting, with lots of ruined machinery, odd creatures, and bizarre gadgets.
 The production is just as slick as any animated film, much brighter and colorful than is expected from a steampunk themed game.
 The level of detail is impressive, encouraging the player to take on a slower pace to explore the world in order to fully appreciate its ambiance.
 The music is also quite eclectic and nice, complementing the mood of the game perfectly.
 Several of the transitions are accompanied by hilarious songs performed by a lyrically challenged minstrel.